Zulfi Bukhari wins first round defamation lawsuit against Reham Khan | ExBulletin

 Zulfi Bukhari wins first round defamation lawsuit against Reham Khan

-The old SAPM on Pakistanis overseas Zulfi Bukhari (L); broadcaster and ex-wife of Prime Minister Imran Khan, Reham Khan.
-Photos: File.Justice Karen Steyn finds four allegations of corruption and dishonesty on a Youtube show and four defamatory tweets and retweets against Zulfi Bukhari; Reham tells the court that she raised important issues of public interest, wanted to save the Roosevelt Hotel, has no personal vendetta; The judge cites the libel victory of Mir Shakil-ur-Rahmans as a guiding argument for the Urdu language broadcasts.

-LONDON: Prime Minister Imran Khan’s former Special Assistant for Overseas Pakistanis, Zulfi Bukhari, won the first round of the defamation lawsuit against Reham Khan, broadcaster and former wife of Prime Minister Imran Khan.
+Former Special Assistant to Prime Minister Imran Khan, Zulfi Bukhari won the first round of the defamation case against Reham Khan, Imran Khan’s former wife and broadcaster.

-In a preliminary matters trial in the High Court in London, Judge Karen Steyn determined the significance of the eight posts submitted by Zulfi Bukhari in his complaint, including a YouTube video of Roosevelt Hotel by Reham Khan making four allegations as well as four Tweets / Retweets.

-Judge Steyn did not accept Reham Khan’s assessment of the meaning of the posts and instead accepted Zulfi Bukharis’ submission.

-The second post was a promotion of the same YouTube video on Twitter alleging Zulfi favoritism; the third post was the same YouTube video posting to Twitter; the fourth post was promoting the same video with the allegation of looting of the Roosevelt Hotel.

-The fifth post was a retweet from another user condemning nepotism over the same video; the sixth post was a retweet of Reham by the same Twitter user with the words shocking affirmations and revelations and Zulfi must STOP lying and NAB must investigate his father’s REAL money trail; the seventh post was a retweet from a Pakistani journalist containing the words notices sent to journalists & presenters who dared to raise the issue of coronavirus containment in Pakistan and that Zulfi Bukhari took refuge behind PEMRA by serving notices to two presenters.
-Meanwhile, the eighth post was a retweet of a tweet in which Zulfi Bukhari was blamed for the spread of #coronavirus in Pakistan and endangering millions of Pakistani lives.
+Mr Bukhari served a defamation notice against Ms Khan, claiming he was targeted and charged with bribery.
+Ms Khan argued that his word did not amount to defamation and did not significantly affect his reputation as he claimed.
+Ms Khan added that the discussion about the Roosevelt Hotel is in the public interest.

+Read more: Will force Reham Khan to pay damages for his lies: SAPM Zulfi Bukhari

-In deference, Reham Khan told the court that his December 6, 2019 vlog was an effort to alert the public interest to the government’s plans for the iconic Roosevelt Hotel in Manhattan.
-She said her show was based on information that the Aviation Department had opposed the creation of a task force on Roosevelt.
+She also said her show was based on reports that the Aviation Department opposed the creation of the Roosevelt Task Force.

-Reham Khan argued that she only wanted to save the Roosevelt Hotel and had the right to raise questions about the government’s performance or buffoonery.

-She told the judge that she did not use derogatory language and that her comments were not a personal attack to defame the plaintiff.
-She added that her goal had been met and the sale of Roosevelt had been stopped.
+Now Mr. Bukhari is asking for retraction, damages and the cost of legal fees in connection with the libel case.

+The court ruled in favor of Mr. Bukhari at the preliminary hearing.
+At the hearing, the UK judge determined the meaning of the content at the center of the lawsuit.
+The judge argued that the words and content aired by Ms Khan amounted to a Level 1 prosecution charge.
+This means that if the case goes to trial, Ms Khan will have to substantiate her allegations against Mr Bukhari.

 Sources